Introduction to COM Interop (Visual Basic)

 Permissions required for the assembly to run correctly.

-For more information about assemblies and assembly manifests, see Assemblies and the Global Assembly Cache.
+For more information about assemblies and assembly manifests, see Assemblies in .NET.

 Importing and Exporting Type Libraries